By Camille Vidal on

 Camille Vidal is a wellness advocate, a yoga teacher, a drinks & cocktail expert and the founder of La Maison Wellness, the home of the healthy hedonist and an online inspiration for Living Well.

-This delicious and refreshing cocktail will lighten up your taste buds and give you the opportunity to support a good cause by going Sober this October.
+This delicious and refreshing cocktail will lighten up your taste buds and give you the opportunity to support a good cause by going Sober for Macmillan.